MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    This `using` statement allows you to access the `Customer` class from within the Program.cs file.
+    This `using` statement allows you to access the `BankCustomer` class from within the Program.cs file.

-1. To create an instance of the `Customer` class, add the following code to the Program.cs file:
+1. To create an instance of the `BankCustomer` class, add the following code to the Program.cs file:

     ```csharp

-    Customer customer = new Customer();
+    BankCustomer bankCustomer1 = new BankCustomer();

     ```

-    The `new` operator is used to create a new instance of the `Customer` class.
-The `Customer` class constructor is called when the new instance is created.
+    The `new` operator is used to create a new instance of the `BankCustomer` class.
+The `BankCustomer` class constructor is called when the new instance is created.

-1. To create a second instance of the `Customer` class that uses the new constructor, add the following code to the Program.cs file:
+1. To create a second instance of the `BankCustomer` class that uses the new constructor, add the following code to the Program.cs file:

     ```csharp

-    Customer customer2 = new Customer("John", "Doe");
+    BankCustomer bankCustomer2 = new BankCustomer("John", "Doe");

     ```

-    The `Customer` class constructor that accepts parameters for the customer's first and last name is called when the new instance is created.
+    The `BankCustomer` class constructor that accepts parameters for the customer's first and last name is called when the new instance is created.
 The constructor writes a message to the console that includes the customer's first and last name.

-1. Take a minute to review your code.
+1. Take a minute to your Program.cs and BankCustomer.cs files.

     Program.cs file: